 'Companion' is the name we give to someone who lives and works in the Emmaus community and lives the life of a Companion.

-Once accepted as a Companion a person has to sign off any benefits they may have been receiving such as income support, jobseekers allowance or incapacity benefit.
-Unlike hostels, Emmaus Companions work a 40 hour week and normally have two days off a week, a long weekend after three months, and a week's holiday after six months.
-Once a Companion has been with the Community for over six months they receive 20 days holiday along with Bank holidays.
+Once accepted as a Companion, a person has to sign off any benefits they may have been receiving such as income support, jobseekers allowance or incapacity benefit.
+Unlike hostels, Emmaus Companions work a 40-hour week and have two days off a week, a long weekend after three months, and a week's holiday after six months.
+Once a Companion has been with the Community for over six months they receive 20 days holiday along with Public holidays.

-There are few rules which include no alcohol or illegal drugs are allowed on the premises.
+There are a few rules which include no alcohol or illegal drugs are allowed on the premises.